interledger/interledger-rs/docs/testnet.md

 Note that we have to spin up a Redis which the settlement engine is going to connect to.
 It automatically get secrets from the XRP faucet, so you don't need to specify.
 If you want to use your own credentials, you have to provide the environment variable [`XRP_SECRET`](https://github.com/interledgerjs/settlement-xrp/blob/master/src/run.ts#L6).
 A faucet is available at the [XRPL website](https://xrpl.org/xrp-testnet-faucet.html).

-To spin up a Ethereum settlement engine,
+To spin up a Ethereum settlement engine, use the following commands:

 ```bash
 mkdir -p logs